Battle of Hatikvah Neighborhood

-On the evening of December 8, 1947, about four-hundred well-trained Palestinians led by Hasan Salama attacked Hatikva a dense, working-class Temani neighborhood, and were repelled by 100 Jewish fighters, including elements of the recently formed Haganah Givati Brigade.
+On the evening of December 8, 1947, about four-hundred irregulars led by Hasan Salama attacked Hatikva a dense, working-class Temani neighborhood, and were repelled by 100 Jewish fighters, including elements of the recently formed Haganah Givati Brigade.

 The neighborhood's civilian inhabitants, primarily old Yemenite Jews, responded quickly by rushing into the city's theaters and restaurants and raising the alert.

 The Arab attack was launched from Salameh, a village near Jaffa, which had also sent 150 gunmen to attack Kibbutz Ef'al days earlier on 4 December and which was believed to be Hasan Salama's base for the Army of the Holy War.

-'The Battle of Hatikvah' was the first military battle of the 1947-48 Civil War in Mandatory Palestine.
+'The Battle of Hatikvah' was the first military battle of the 1947–1948 civil war in Mandatory Palestine.
 On the night of December 8, 1947, 400 Arab Nationalist fighters commanded by Hasan Salama attacked the Hatikvah and Beit Yaakov neighborhoods.
 The attack was repulsed with heavy Arab losses.

 Background

+On 29 November 1947, the United Nations Partition Plan for Palestine passed that called for the end of the British Mandate for Palestine.
+A civil war then began.
 More than 7,600 Palestinian Arabs lived in Salameh.
 Until the events of 1947, the village elders and notables tried to maintain good relations with the Jews.
 Salameh residents often sold eggs and produce to the Jews of the Hatikva neighborhood.
 With the UN Partition declaration and subsequent tumult, unrest began in the village and the extremist youth (the Shabab), influenced by outside agitations, prevailed over the elders of the village.